njwatson32/rt-expiration/draft-watson-oauth-refresh-token-expiration.md

 refresh tokens to expire no later than user consent expires, there is less risk of bugs that accidentally provide data access to the client beyond the term of the user's consent.

+# Privacy Considerations

+Allowing users to time-limit their consent is a privacy improvement.
+While this was already doable in regular OAuth implementations, the potential interruption of service for the user may have discouraged implementation of the feature.
+This specification provides a standardized way to mitigate that concern and should lead to greater adoption of time-limited consent.

 # IANA Considerations